All right, lets continue with the iPod repairs. (For part 1 go here)

 iPod Nano 6th Generation.
 The Power button of doing.

 So the next iPod had its power button stuck, which meant it wasn’t turning on or off unless external power was supplied.
-At the end it turns out, this issue is very common with these iPods, but the problem is really a small plastic disc that gets destroyed after being used multiple times. which leads to the metallic button piece not able to click the small push button.
+At the end it turns out, this issue is very common with these iPods, the problem is a really small plastic disc that gets destroyed after daily use, which leads to the metallic button not able to click the small push button.

 We have a solution for it though.
-Open it up, replace the plastic disc, and keep using your devices.
+Open it up, replace the plastic disc, and keep a good iPod from going to the bin.
 Do your planet a favor.